 • Time-based Triggers: These triggers are scheduled to run at specific time intervals, such as hourly, daily, weekly, or monthly.
 You can automate data routine tasks or set this trigger for recurring events.

 • Change Data Triggers: You can activate these triggers when changes occur in the data source.
-For instance, initiate data cleaning when existing data is changed in the source.
+For instance, data cleaning can be initiated when existing data is changed in the source.

 How to Create an Automated Data Pipeline?